AmShaegar13/gambling_legend/README.md

 ## Missing features

-Some basic features didn't make it in time into the project but will be added after challenge.
+Some basic features didn't make it in time into the project but will be added after the challenge.
 Those are for example:

 * Account setting
 * Email verification